wentzeld/documentation/docs/Using Any API/large-responses.md

 1. Run the `requestBytes` function.
 This builds the `Chainlink.Request` using the correct parameters:

-   - The `req.add("get", "<url>")` request parameter provides the oracle node with the [url](https://ipfs.io/ipfs/QmZgsvrA1o1C8BGCrx6mHTqR1Ui1XqbCrtbMVrRLHtuPVD?filename=big-api-response.json) where to fetch the reponse.
+   - The `req.add("get", "<url>")` request parameter provides the oracle node with the [url](https://ipfs.io/ipfs/QmZgsvrA1o1C8BGCrx6mHTqR1Ui1XqbCrtbMVrRLHtuPVD?filename=big-api-response.json) where to fetch the response.
    - The `req.add('path', 'image')` request parameter tells the oracle node how to parse the response.

 1. After few seconds, call the `data` and `image_url` functions.
 You should get non-empty responses.